-Josh Taylor strolled into Saturday night’s post-match press conference at the O2 Arena with the battles of war clear to see.
+Josh Taylor strolled into his post-match press conference at the O2 Arena with the battles of war clear to see.
 Even with his right eye completely closed, which he said was due to multiple head clashes rather than any punishment he received you could not remove the grin from his face and for good reason too.

 12 utterly compelling rounds shared with the equally impressive Regis Prograis were a timely reminder of why certain bills must be paid for and proved the perfect advert for the sport which has gone through it’s most challenging and tragic period since the devastating passing of Patrick Day, following his bout in Chicago on October 13.